 Although it’s a bit unfair to say there is one single ‘best’ setting for emerald cut diamonds, there are definitely ways that the setting can complement the shining abilities of the stone.
-With that said; we’re going to explore a few different settings for emerald cut diamonds and see which ones bring us the most joy.
+With that said; we’re going to explore a few different settings for emerald cut diamonds among our antique and vintage diamond jewellery collections and see which ones bring us the most joy.

 Let’s get started.